trimstray/nginx-admins-handbook/README.md

   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/crypto_nerds.png">
 </p>

-Finally, I would like to quote two very important comments found on the web about compliance with the standards and regulations:
+Lastly, I would like to quote two very important comments found on the web about compliance with the standards and regulations:

   > _I personally think the whole TLS 1.0 depreciation is a mess that's very representative of why cyber security is a mess and will never improve.
 A huge cargo cult telling to turn it off because it's broken, ignoring that it's breaking a lot of clients, and without a single explanation of what's the problems or how to mitigate them._ - by [ user5994461](https://news.ycombinator.com/user?id=user5994461)